 GPT is a neural network family that is trained to generate content.
 GPT models are pre-trained on a large amount of text data, which lets them generate clear and relevant text based on user prompts or queries.

-- What it means for customers: Customers have more personalized interactions with your company that focus on their specific needs.
+- What it means for customers: Customers have more personalised interactions with your company that focus on their specific needs.

-- What it means for teams: GPT could be used to automate the creation of customer-facing content, or to analyze customer feedback and extract insights.
+- What it means for teams: GPT could be used to automate the creation of customer-facing content, or to analyse customer feedback and extract insights.

 The world’s first generative AI for CRM lets you deliver AI-created content across every sales, marketing, service, commerce, and IT interaction, at scale.
 It’s a total game-changer for your company.

 A generator is an AI-based software tool that creates new content from a request or input.
 It will learn from any supplied training data, then create new information that mimics those patterns and characteristics.
 ChatGPT by OpenAI is a well-known example of a text-based generator.

 - What it means for customers: Using generators, it’s possible to train AI chatbots that learn from real customer interactions, and continuously create better and more helpful content.

 - What it means for teams: Generators can be used to create realistic datasets for testing or training purposes.
 This can help your team find any bugs in a system before it goes live, and let new hires get up to speed in your system without impacting real data.

 A hallucination happens when generative AI analyses the content we give it, but comes to an erroneous conclusion and produces new content that doesn’t correspond to reality.
 An example would be an AI model that’s been trained on thousands of photos of animals.
 When asked to generate a new image of an “animal,” it might combine the head of a giraffe with the trunk of an elephant.
 While they can be interesting, hallucinations are undesirable outcomes and indicate a problem in the generative model’s outputs.